EricZinda/docsproto/devhowto/devhowtoMRS.md

                  └─ _small_a_1(e2,x3)
 ~~~

-Think of it like a lambda function being passed to a function in a programming language like C++ or C#.
+Think of this process like a lambda function being passed to a function in a programming language like C++ or C#.
 The `the_q` predication itself will be responsible for "doing something" with the two branches it is passed.
 What, exactly, is specific to the predication.
 We'll go into this more in a [future section](devhowtoScopalArguments) of the tutorial.
 For now, think about scopal arguments as places to put other predications which are acting like programming language "lambda functions".

 Because the MRS is [underspecified](#underspecification), it usually doesn't directly list which predication to put in which scopal argument.
 You figure that out by the process of [creating a well-formed tree](devhowtoWellFormedTree).
 However, if a predication has a `LBL:` that is the same handle as a scopal argument, then that part of the tree *has* actually been specified and is "locked in place" (i.e. there is no hole there for something else to be).